AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 ## Next steps

-Explin that after we complete each training notebook, they should run the following to sync their local repo with GitHub:
+Explain that after we complete each training notebook, they should run the following to sync their local repo with GitHub:

 ```sh
 # add files one at a time